heig-tin-info/baygon/docs/syntax.md

         exit: 0
 ```

-The executable is propagated through the test tree.
-But you cannot override an existing executable.
-The following is invalid:
+The executable is therefore propagated through the test tree, but you cannot override it.
+Thus, the following is invalid:

 ```yaml
 tests: